AGnias47/secret-santa/README.md

 ## Future Work
 Based on usage from the last Secret Santa, I'm going to attempt to utilize AWS or some other email service to send out emails.
-Using SMTP via Gmail sent the emails to my participants' spam folders.
-Not ideal.
+Using SMTP via Gmail sent the emails to my participants' spam folders, which was not ideal.

-Also, when setting the Algorithm iteration limit to 1000, I actually got some instances in testing where a solution couldn't be found, despite one being possible.
-This is due to the randomness in which a valid list is generated.
-It may be worth looking into representing the participants as a nodes in a graph, with directed edges being valid parings.
-This would basically require a solution to the [Hamiltonian Path](https://en.wikipedia.org/wiki/Hamiltonian_path) of the graph, but looking into it I'm not sure if this would actually help at all, and would likely not be worth the effort required to implement it.